philroberts13/TreeBnb/README.md

 9. Start frontend services, which should open hte app in your default browser, if not navigate to http://localhost:3000/
   * npm start

-10. A demo user button is available to use or you may create a new user accoutn by clicking on "Sign up" in the nav bar.
+10. A demo user button is available to use or you may create a new user account by clicking on "Sign up" in the nav bar.